jjvanzon/JJs-Reference-Architecture/Introduction.md

 And second in line:

-1. Reject, don’t correct
+1. Reject, don't correct
 1. Clear interfaces
-1. ‘No handy extras’ / ‘Ya ain’t gonna need it’
+1. 'No handy extras' / 'Ya ain't gonna need it'
 1. Solve a problem at its core, instead of making work-arounds.
 1. To solve a bug, first reproduce it
 1. Proper use of encoding